 Dad, who is my sister?
-Half-sister, I guess, but as a man who raised two children not of our genetic material, I try, try so hard, to ignore [those][delete: such] distinctions.
+Half-sister, I guess, but as a man who raised two children not of our genetic material, I try, try so hard, to ignore those distinctions.
 You informed me of her existence in the spring of 1986, on dumpster-procured, mismatched chairs at 204 Silliman Avenue in San Francisco.
 A small bungalow I shared with three friends in the working-class Portola neighborhood.
-Its worth a million and change today, and one of those men is dead, falling just short of forty, he has been in the ground over ten now, [but][delete: yet] he is still priceless to me, of this world or not.
-And what [about][delete: of] my sister?
+Its worth a million and change today, and one of those men is dead, falling just short of forty, he has been in the ground over ten now, but he is still priceless to me, of this world or not.
+And what about my sister?
 What is she worth to you, and you to her?
 What are we worth to each other?

 I don’t even know her name, but recall it being religious and inspirational, Hope or Faith, perhaps.
 You said that she was an opera singer in New York, successful, you stressed, as if a source of pride.
 You recalled that you were young, married quickly and briefly, and divorced after very little time.
 You said that many years before, you had wanted my biologicals and I to meet her.
 Mom refused.
 Yet last year, mom insisted that it was your daughter herself who wanted nothing to do with you, or with us.

 I listened, in the kitchen, my fingers racing the cracks in the Formica kitchen table rescued from the thin alley out back, that collective space where Gil would impersonate Mike Jagger, perform Miss You, twisting and bending, all lips and legs and hips toward and away, like an angular Polynesian god across the slick, discolored tile floor.